BenGWeeks/BenGWeeks.github.io/README.md

 Using a client such as [https://astral.ninja](https://astral.ninja), enter your NIP-05 identifier into your profile settings in the form of `ben@bengweeks.github.io`.

+**Note: Most clients and not using this yet and relays not implementing correctly yet it seems**

 ## References

 [Setting up a NIP-05 identifier](https://github.com/nostr-protocol/nips/blob/master/05.md)